lorey/totally-not-jarvis/README.md

 - no hard dependency on Telegram, so I can use a voice interface like Alexa or Google Home later

 Skills I'd love to implement:
+- smart scheduling: automatically derive possible timeslots when scheduling a meeting or use something like doodle
 - get recommendations to keep in touch with people you have not contacted for a while (hubspot integration)
 - send meeting reminders via email or sms (based on calendar and hubspot contacts)
 - log current position on demand
 - save reminders
 - let others talk to the bot and play with it
-- write emails from own email address
 - send contacts your current phone number, etc.
 - delay tasks (e.g. meeting memos: delay so that the dialog reappears after 10 minutes)
 - email meeting memos to participants
-- schedule a meeting with doodle and/or ics
 - create drafts of emails via smtp